antoineboquet/greek-conversion/docs/presets.md

 - BnF-specific keraia transliteration, Cypriot syndyazomeno, and the Iliad/Odyssey numeral exception are not implemented.
 - Iota adscript cannot be distinguished mechanically from an ordinary iota.
 - The BnF circumflex scalar and omission of explicit macron and breve marks are not independently selectable.
+- The BnF assigns q to both documented koppa forms; the engine's archaic-koppa default remains k with dot below.

 ### `iso-843-type-1` — ISO 843:1997 — Type 1